 A forest school is typically an outdoor area for children to use in schools that provide a different level of teaching.
 The aim of a forest school is to build a level of self-reflection in a child and to allow them to appreciate nature that’s commonly found right on their doorstep.
 They’ve grown in prominence in the UK and many parents consider a forest school to aid a child’s development.
-This private nursery in London shows you why forest schools are important for children.
+Here’s why forest schools are important for children.

 Boosts a child’s emotional development